ArshBains/catgame/README.md

 # catgame

-Simple game to click on cat on screen and avoid clicking on rats.
+Simple JS game where player has to click the cat on grid and avoid clicking on rats.
+Click "Play" to start the game